LarryDaLobsta/Todo/README.md

 # Todo
-This is a command line extension that will keep progress in a digestive format for any git project or directory
+This is a command line extension that will keep progress in a digestive format for any git project or directory Basically a journal/version control that keeps a timeline of events/edits for a project

 This should be able to identify a file with the file name todo.txt